MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 2. Open the card of the relevant user.
 3. Choose the **Effective Permissions** action.

     The **Permissions** part lists all the database objects that the user has access to.
-You cannot edit this section.
+You can't edit this section.

     The **By Permission Set** part shows the assigned permission sets through which the permissions are granted to the user, the source and type of the permission set, and to which extent the different access types are permitted.